-The degrees of Bachelor of Arts and Bachelor of Science are conferred by the College of Education.
-Which degree is conferred depends on the amount of liberal arts study included in a particular degree program.
+The College of Education confers the degrees of Bachelor of Arts and Bachelor of Science depending on the amount of liberal arts study included in a particular degree program.
 Minimum requirements for graduation are 120 semester hours.
 Specific departmental program requirements for more than the minimum must be fulfilled.